julieqiu/librarianx/doc/config.md

 - `name` - Name of the library
 - `path` - Directory path relative to repository root (optional, derived from name and generate.output_dir if empty)
 - `version` - Current released version (pointer, null if never released)
+- `disabled` - Skip this library during generation (optional, boolean).
+When set to `true`, generation is disabled.
+MUST include a comment with an issue link explaining why the library is disabled

 #### `generate` section (optional)